 Health and well-

-For these reasons in Manchester, health centres for Chinese people were established to overcome these problems.
-Chinese people therefore have two choices of medical care: Western medicine with the usual NHS via GP’s appointments and their own Chinese medicine through private practitioners and medical herb shops.
-Patients can still use both if preferred, with guidance from the Chinese Health Information Centre (CHIC) which is staffed by doctors who understand Chinese people and their culture.
+For these reasons, in Manchester, health centres for Chinese people were established to overcome these problems.
+Chinese people, therefore, have two choices of medical care: Western medicine with the usual NHS via GP appointments and their own Chinese medicine through private practitioners and medical herb shops.
+Patients can still use both if preferred, with guidance from the Chinese Health Information Centre (CHIC) staffed by doctors who understand Chinese people and their culture.

 As well as housing the Chinese Library, Manchester’s Central Library Service has supported smaller projects such as “Dim Sum Little Pieces of Heart”, an anthology of British-

 Established in 1987 by Doctor Chui, the Chinese Health Information Centre (CHIC), based on Holdsworth Street in Manchester city centre, was formed to reduce the language and cultural barriers to health within the Chinese and English communities.
 Further aims were to promote and educate people about diseases and how they can be prevented.
 CHIC provides the Chinese community with a more personal approach to health service by employing volunteer Chinese GPs who see patients three times a week.
 CHIC is the only ethnic group practice which provides its own interpreting support.

 Additionally, CHIC also provides telephone enquiry and drop-

 Types of Traditional Chinese Medicine